Lilia Carrillo: Life

 Encouraged by Juan Soriano to explore other kinds of painting, in 1953, she received a scholarship to study in Paris, moving there with her new husband Ricardo Guerra.
 She enrolled in the Académie de la Grande Chaumière, learning about avant-garde movements such as Cubism, Surrealism, Expressionism and various forms of abstract art.
 However, she was guarded about these movements at first.

 She returned to Mexico in 1956 after separating from Guerra.
 In 1960, she married Mexican abstract artist Manuel Felguérez in Washington, DC.
 Both were of the new Generación de la Ruptura artist movement, which had trouble selling paintings in established venues.
 Carrillo and Felguérez turned to Mexican handcrafts and folk art to make money to survive.
-Carrillo had two children to support as well, prompting her to take on a Czechoslovakian persona of “Felisa Gross” to produce purely for commercial purposes.
+Carrillo had two children to support as well, prompting her to take on a Czechoslovak persona of "Felisa Gross" to produce purely for commercial purposes.
 In 1962, she traveled to Peru with Felguérez to exhibit her work at the Instituto de Arte Contemporáneo.
 On this occasion, she met Peruvian vanguard artists such as Fernando de Szyszlo.

 At the end of 1970, she suffered a spinal aneurysm, forcing her to be hospitalized in 1971 and 1972 in the attempt to recover from partial paralysis but she returned home in a wheelchair.
 This kept her from painting until 1973, when she began again but less than before.
 A mobile easel was created to let her paint again and she used to create a work for the Museo de Arte Moderno and the Museo de Rufino Tamayo.
 Tamayo bought the second painting in advance with the aim of helping her with the hospital bills.
 She also did five paintings for the Galería Ponce and one for the Galerái Juan Martín.
 Just before her death she left a large painting unfinished.
 She died on June 6, 1974.